 Physical Locations: Newcastle and Glasgow

-Editor’s Notes: END. is one of the most popular online sneaker retailers, thanks in large part to its raffle system, END.
+Editor’s Notes: END. is one of the most popular online sneaker websites, thanks in large part to its raffle system, END.
 Launches.
 The retailer launched (pun intended) its ancillary site to combat bots and prevent its site from crashing at the time of popular releases — a big problem before retailers adopted the raffle system.

 Since then, most sneakers (and sometimes even apparel collections) pass through END.
 Launches.
 The system is fully automatic: users log in to their END. account, sign up to a sneaker’s launch, and if their name is drawn, money is automatically charged to their account and the shoes are dispatched to the address on file.

 In addition to hyped releases, END. offers a great selection of staples and footwear classics.
-A quick browse of the retailer’s footwear selection shows everything from the Balenciaga Triple S to the Common Projects Chelsea boot, with brands from adidas and Nike to Jimmy Choo and Palm Angels to be found on the retailer’s digital shelves.
+A quick browse of the retailer’s footwear selection shows everything from the Balenciaga Triple S to the Common Projects Chelsea boot, with brands from adidas and Nike to Jimmy Choo and Palm Angels to be found on the sneaker website’s digital shelves.

 Physical Locations: New York (x5), Los Angeles, and Miami